RedVelvetSky/SplitNComplete/README.md

 ## Conclusion

 Overall, based on a comprehensive evaluation, the `starcoder2-15b` model, with a composite score of 0.4162, outperformed its counterparts across most metrics.
-It achieved the highest BLEU score (0.2559), ROUGE score (0.3881), and Cosine Similarity (0.6217), while maintaining a relatively low Levenshtein Distance (0.5113) and Cyclomatic Complexity (1.0). **We can say that these results indicate that the larger `starcoder2-15b` model is more adept at generating coherent, semantically accurate, and maintainable code completions.**
+It achieved the highest Similarity Length (0.73), Readability (3.5/5) and Cosine Similarity (0.6217), while maintaining a relatively low Levenshtein Distance (0.5113) and Cyclomatic Complexity (1.0). **We can say that these results indicate that the larger `starcoder2-15b` model is more adept at generating coherent, semantically accurate, and maintainable code completions.**

 _P.S.
 While we are mostly talking about results from function completion as they intend to be more robust for overall scoring, same reasoning and same results might be deduced from multiline completions as well._